 After all these odd incidents, Mr. Dursley finally brings up the question of whether Mrs. Dursley had heard from her sister.
 She immediately gets defensive, which Mr. Dursley doesn’t blame her for, since they normally pretended she didn’t even have a sister.

 Everyone in the room looked rather upset at the reminder, but it was Sirius who looked rather guilty.
 Did he have any room to judge when he himself often pretended he did not have a brother for the opposite reason, for flouting his pure blood status?

-Mrs. Dursley denies having any knowledge of her sister's whereabouts as usual, and Mr. Dursley didn't dare mention that he heard a whisper about her name.
+Mrs. Dursley denies having any knowledge of her sister’s whereabouts as usual, and Mr. Dursley didn’t dare mention that he heard a whisper about her sister’s new last name.

-Instead he asks about there son, trying to confirm his name was Howard, but Mrs. Dursley does correct him and states that it is Harry and continues by insulting that name.
+Instead he asks about their nephew, trying to confirm his name was Howard, but Mrs. Dursley does correct him and states that it is Harry and continues by insulting that name.